 - A solution can contain multiple workflows.

-- A workflow can be added to multiple solutions.
+- A workflow can be used in multiple solutions.

-- Workspace members can collaboratively develop and manage all solutions in a workspace.
+- Workspace members can collaboratively develop and manage solutions in a workspace.

 SQL script template

-SQL script templates are general logic chunks abstracted from SQL scripts.
-They can be reused to enhance the efficiency of code development.
+SQL script templates are general logic chunks that are abstracted from SQL scripts.
+They can be reused to improve the efficiency of code development.

 Each SQL script template involves one or more source tables.
-You can filter source table data, join source tables, and aggregate them to generate a result table based on the requirements of new business.
+You can filter source table data, join source tables, and aggregate source tables to generate a result table based on your business requirements.
 An SQL script template includes multiple input and output parameters.

 - A sync node is used to synchronize data from ApsaraDB for RDS to MaxCompute.

-- An ODPS SQL node is used to run MaxCompute SQL for data conversion.
+- An ODPS SQL node is used to convert data by executing SQL statements that are supported by MaxCompute.

 Each node has zero or more input tables or datasets and generates one or more output tables or datasets.